 Lighting designer at skapetze®

-Blue light for sleeping
+Blue light for sleep

 However, blue light can be a challenge to sleep in the evening.
 It suppresses the release of the sleep hormone melatonin and signals to our body that it is still daytime.
 This can make it difficult to fall asleep and reduce the quality of sleep.
 The main source of blue light in our everyday lives is the screens of smartphones, tablets, computers and televisions.

-Especially before bedtime, the use of these devices and the associated exposure to blue light can contribute to sleep by preventing our bodies from preparing for a good night's rest.
-But also LED lighting and energy-efficient light sources can also emit significant amounts of blue light, which should also be considered when optimizing the sleep environment.
+Especially before going to bed, the use of these devices and the associated exposure to blue light can contribute to sleep by preventing our bodies from preparing for a good night's rest.
+But evenLED lighting and energy-efficient light sources can emit significant amounts of blue light, which should also be considered when it comes to optimizing the sleep environment.

-There are several strategies to minimize the negative effects of blue light on sleep.
+There are various strategies to minimize the negative effects of blue light on sleep.
 One of these is the use of light filters or special glasses that can block blue light.
 Many smartphones and computers also offer settings or apps that reduce the emission of blue light in the evening.

 In addition, it is advisable to limit the use of screens before bedtime and instead choose relaxing activities without screens to prepare the body for a good night's sleep.
 To summarize, blue light for sleep plays a noteworthy role in our sleep hygiene.